Belt Illustration System

 Supporting Characters

-By keeping shapes simple and colour variations closely aligned with the main character, the illustrations remained recognisable, flexible, and easy to use across both product and marketing contexts.
+By keeping forms simple and colours closely aligned, the illustration system remained flexible, recognisable, and easy to apply consistently across both product and marketing contexts.